Telephone: 22 554 91 64

 - Private dormitory

-in order to apply for a place in a student dorm for the next academic year 2013/2014, please go to your usos accounts where you can fill in a relevant form.
-The system will be active from June 10.
-Paper applications will no longer be accepted.
+In order to apply for a place in a student dorm please go to your usos account where you can fill in a relevant form.

 Accommodation in all university dorms ends with July, as during summer holidays most domestic students leave Warsaw and the residence halls close for maintenance or keep just a few floors open, charging at hostel rates.